-Terry Kneeshaw is an Award Winning UK artist, best known for his sports and pop culture pieces.
+Terry Kneeshaw is an Award Winning UK artist, best known for his football art, sports and pop culture pieces.

 At 17, he was apprenticed to The Northern Echo as an Artist under the guidance of Tony Marshall.
 The following years saw Terry travel extensively, carving a living as a street artist in cities across Europe; drawing in chalks, pastels and charcoal.

 A career within the media industry followed, giving Terry vast experience in film, photography, print and computer graphics, which is evident in his work via lighting and the balance of composition, and reflected in the overall harmony of his visual layouts.

 Sport has always been close to Terry’s heart.
 His youngest son, Wilson, enjoyed a ten year career as a professional footballer, playing for clubs such as Middlesbrough FC, and his eldest son Jackson was named a 5 times All-American sportsman after his time competing on the collegiate golf circuit in the USA.
 Terry himself spent his weekends volunteering as a Football Coach for junior teams when his boys were younger.

 When Terry’s local club Darlington FC were struggling financially, Terry produced a commemorative painting of their football shirts throughout the years to raise vital funds for the club.
 He produced a similar piece to help raise funds for Bury FC after they were expelled from the football league due to unpaid debts.

 After being inundated with requests from fans of other clubs, Terry has since completed pieces for most of the Premier League, detailing the history of their shirts, and raising money for charities such as Kick It Out, the NHS, the Football Foundation, the Royal British Legion, and Neuroblastoma UK.